datrip/wolt-qa-project/requirements/9_Test_Approach.md

 ### Automation Testing
 - Automation will cover most functional tests unless not possible to automate
 - Tests will be converted in to regression test suite after execution for the future
-- Selenium will be used due to prior knowledge and ease of use
+- Playwright will be used due to prior knowledge and ease of use